Our new book The Road Trip Journal & Activity Book is now available!

 Road Trip Luggage

 Your road trip luggage can be as big or small as you want.
-It really depends on the climate you’re driving in, where you’re going, what you plan to do, and how long you’re going for
+It really depends on the climate you’re driving in, where you’re going, what you plan to do, how many people are traveling, and how long you’re traveling for.

 If your destination is somewhere colder, you might need to bring heavier sweaters or a winter jacket.
 If you plan to hit the town in big cities you might need a couple of dresses and some heels.
 If you’re taking a weekend trip you might not need to pack that much.
 If you’re spending a month road tripping Route 66, you might need a few extra pairs of underwear.